linesky/Cgi.awk/README.md

-# Cgi.awk
+# lib.disembler

-awk cgi script server
+dissembler any lib.a